drkz4ck/Xenoblade-2-Balance-Mod-/WeaponDetails.md

     - +30% on auto atk 1 and 2, +20% on auto atk 3

 Other Drivers:
-Faster attacks will captalize on perdido's main gimmick, and also differentiate him a bit from ether cannons.
 - [x] Faster auto atk speed
     - +20% on auto atk 1 and 2, +10% on auto atk 3